HR Leaders Toronto is pre-approved for 8.75 CPD hours

 Happy Teams Build Healthy Business: Developing a Culture of Mental Wealth

-- Mindfulness-in-action as a basic human resource we all have access to without the need for a therapist or guru!
+- Understanding mindfulness-in-action as a basic human resource we all have access to

-- Case studies from Coast to Coast to Coast implementing the MindWell Challenge – an evidence-based training in workplace mindfulness.
+- Learnings from key case studies: implementing the MindWell Challenge – an evidence-based training in workplace mindfulness

 Founder & Chief Training Officer, MindWell-U